compare

 A.

 The process of becoming a CEO in Australia is like the process in other countries.
-To enhance your prospects, consider accumulating work experience within Australian companies, fostering connections with local CEOs and industry leaders, engaging with industry associations and organisations in the Australian context, staying current with evolving Australian business trends, and deepening your understanding of Australian business laws and regulations.
+To enhance your prospects, consider gaining work experience within Australian companies, fostering connections with local CEOs and industry leaders.
+It also helps to engage with industry associations and organisations in the Australian context, staying current with evolving Australian business trends, and deepening your understanding of Australian business laws and regulations.
 These steps will empower your journey toward CEO success within the distinctive framework of the Australian business landscape.

 A.